Threading in C#

 Complications with Thread.Abort

-Assuming an aborted thread doesn't call ResetAbort, one might expect it to terminate fairly quickly.
+Assuming an aborted thread doesn't call ResetAbort, you might expect it to terminate fairly quickly.
 But as it happens, with a good lawyer the thread may remain on death row for quite some time!
 Here are a few factors that may keep it lingering in the AbortRequested state:

 The last factor can be particularly troublesome, in that the .NET framework itself often calls unmanaged code, sometimes remaining there for long periods of time.
 An example might be when using a networking or database class.
 If the network resource or database server dies or is slow to respond, it's possible that execution could remain entirely within unmanaged code, for perhaps minutes, depending on the implementation of the class.
 In these cases, one certainly wouldn't want to Join the aborted thread – at least not without a timeout!

 Aborting pure .NET code is less problematic, as long as try/finally blocks or using statements are incorporated to ensure proper cleanup takes place should a ThreadAbortException be thrown.
-However, even then, one can still be vulnerable to nasty surprises.
+However, even then one can still be vulnerable to nasty surprises.
 For example, consider the following:

 using (StreamWriter w = File.CreateText ("myfile.txt"))